John Forté: 2010s: Later career

 In January 2010, Forté's work was featured throughout the Sundance Film Festival, where, in addition to performing at the ASCAP Music Café, he scored all of the opening festival trailers, had the end credit song in the film Night Catches Us, and participated in a unique audio and visual collaborative effort with Joe Gordon-Levitt at hitrecord.org.
 In the spring of 2010, Forté and his band participated in a successful 15-city tour with K'Naan, Wale and Tabi Bonney.
-Forté founded a production company called Le Castle in 2011 to manage the various projects that he has undertaken in music, film and other fields.
+Forté founded a production company called Le Castle in 2011 to manage the various projects that he undertook in music, film and other fields.

-In February 2011, Le Castle produced a 9-week tour through Russia.
+In February 2011, Le Castle produced a nine-week tour through Russia.
 Titled "From Brooklyn to Russia with Love!", the tour took Forté and his band – including bassist Brian Satz, percussionist Ryan Vaughn and keyboardist Patrick Firth – across Russia, from Moscow and St. Petersburg to Nizhny Novgorod, Kazan and Ekaterinburg, and other smaller locales along the Trans-Siberia Railway.
 Among the artists with whom Forté collaborated in Russia were Sunsay, Natasha Bedingfield, Evgeny Margulis, Alina Orlova, Billy's Band, Zero People, uma2rman, Emch Subatomic, Sergei Skrypka's State Symphony Cinema Orchestra, Romario, and more.
 All proceeds from the tour were donated to local orphanages and the international foundations Operation Smile and Petra Nemcova's Happy Hearts Fund.
 In September, Forté's begin releasing his first full-length album in 10 years, Water Light Sound.
 The album features collaborations with international stars John Legend, Natasha Bedingfield, Talib Kweli, HD Fre, AZ, Colin Munroe, and Valerie June.
 One of the tracks called "Your Side" (produced by Dallas Austin) was placed in EA FIFA World Cup 2010.

 Water Light Sound will be launched in three vignettes.
 The first vignette "The Water Suite" will be made available to the public after an exclusive performance in Moscow on 27 September 2011, with Sunsay, an artist from Ukraine with whom Forté collaborated on the hit single "Windsong."
 From Moscow, Forté will continue his promotional tour to such cities as Stockholm, London, Paris, and Casablanca.
 The two remaining vignettes will be launched over the following months.

 In 2012, Forté composed an anthem for the Brooklyn Nets, entitled "Brooklyn: Something to Lean On".
-The song is more commonly associated with former YouTube streamer Desmond Amofah (Etika), as it was used as the unofficial theme song of his (now terminated) YouTube channel, EWNetwork.
-Amofah was a native of Brooklyn.

-Forté also appeared on an episode of "NY Ink" January 2012.
+Forté also appeared on an episode of NY Ink January 2012.

-Forté composed the theme song for the CBS News television documentary series Brooklyn DA.
+He composed the theme song for the CBS News television documentary series Brooklyn DA.

+He released Riddem Drive in 2020.
+His final album, Vessels, Angels & Ancestors, was released in October 2021.

+Personal life and death

+Forté married Lara Fuller, a photographer, in 2017.
+They had two children.

+Forté was found dead at his home in Chilmark, Massachusetts, on January 12, 2026.
+He was 50.
+The cause of death was complications from the flu.